Skip to Content

 schedule_recurring(prompt="Watch for new high-value leads.", every=900, until="2026-05-30T00:00:00Z")

 schedule_recurring is the same flow plus persistent recurrence state in recur_config (every, until, max_runs, started_at, prompt).
 On every fire the session re-enters the runtime, the prompt is rendered with {run} (current iteration) and {total} (max_runs or ∞), and recur_runs_done is incremented.
-When recur_runs_done reaches max_runs or now > until, the session finishes naturally instead of redeferring.
+When the session finishes and recur_runs_done reaches max_runs or now > until, the session stops redeferring instead of re-arming.

 Both tools enforce the per-session hard caps before re-deferring; hitting any cap aborts the recurrence with a cap_exceeded event and an explicit error state so a runaway agent can never bill unbounded.